 Artist Statement for Off Duty series

+I began to explore and detail my process with this series publicly in 2018.
+It was during this time that my work was deemed inappropriate and removed from a social media platform.
 The image in question had been taken from a pornographic magazine; however, I had excised all of the visible nudity.
 An algorithm picked up the shape of the model’s body and her facial expression.
 The image was flagged and the post removed.
 Only an arm and a portion of the leg were left in the picture.
 I made the decision fairly quickly: my next body of work would explore what had remained uncensored.

+In order to have a healthy conversation about intimacy, there has to be a safe, positive environment to do so.
+The 'Off Duty' series collages provide a curiosity element within its own space.
 Sexual knowledge is not a given.
 Different lived experiences shape that knowledge and how we engage with sex and our sexual natures.
 To enter into a conversation about sex is to reveal the disparity between our knowledge and that of others.
-'Off Duty' invites you enter that conversation.
+'Off Duty' invites you to enter that conversation.